karima-elhachimi/euri-exercises/topics/intro/system-setup/osx/system-setup-osx-dev.md

 ### Sample commands

-    add             -- add file contents to the index bisect          -- find by binary search the change that introduced a bug branch          -- list, create, or delete branches checkout        -- checkout a branch or paths to the working tree clone           -- clone a repository into a new directory commit          -- record changes to the repository diff            -- show changes between commits, commit and working tree, etc fetch           -- download objects and refs from another repository grep            -- print lines matching a pattern init            -- create an empty Git repository or reinitialize an existing one log             -- show commit logs
+    add             -- add file contents to the index branch          -- list, create, or delete branches checkout        -- checkout a branch or paths to the working tree clone           -- clone a repository into a new directory commit          -- record changes to the repository diff            -- show changes between commits, commit and working tree, etc fetch           -- download objects and refs from another repository init            -- create an empty Git repository or reinitialize an existing one log             -- show commit logs
     merge           -- join two or more development histories together